errbotio/errbot/docs/user_guide/sentry.rst

 * Optionally adjust **SENTRY_TRANSPORT** to the desired transport
 * Restart Errbot

-You can find a list of Sentry transport classes `here <https://docs.sentry.io/clients/python/transports/>`_.
+You can find a list of `Sentry transport classes <https://docs.sentry.io/clients/python/transports/>`_.

 You should now see Exceptions and log messages show up in your Sentry stream.